geonwoojeongg/project-3/README.md

+# HealthCare Employee Attrition

-# An analysis on employee retention and attrition rates by various factors based on the healthcare sector database in the US
+## An analysis on employee retention and attrition rates by various factors based on the healthcare sector database in the US

 Link to Slide: https://docs.google.com/presentation/d/1UWP7KtaOD43Nu9XVmUkzutt46SMLdwcy53d_GTyMzyA/edit?usp=sharing